codersforcauses/tedxuwa-server-backend/README.md

 - Django (a server framework for python)
 - Sqlite (small imbeded database)

+## Notes
+- The `db.sqlite3` IS the database.
+Backup regularly and don't delete it on production

 ## Things to remember
 - [ ] set `DEPLOYMENT` environment variable in production
 - [ ] protect master branch